menker-cs/Elixir/README.md

 - Navigate using the page buttons and the category system
 - Enable the mod you want to use
 - Have Fun!

+> [!WARNING]
+> We highly recommend that you do not use mods like Utilla, Extenject, or Bepinject because they can interfere with the menu which could potentially lead to being banned.
 ---
 > [!CAUTION]
 > This project is not affiliated with Another Axiom or Gorilla Tag.